pyControl/docs/docs/user-guide/troubleshooting.md

 The page details how to fix common problems that can occur when using pyControl.
 If you encounter a problem that is not covered on this page, please contact the [google group](https://groups.google.com/forum/#!forum/pycontrol).

-### Can't open GUI
+## Can't open GUI

 To open the GUI you need to run the file *pyControl_GUI.py* using Python.
 One way to do this is to set the file association for *.py* files to Python 3 so that you can run the file by double-clicking it.
 Alternatively you can open a command prompt, change directory to the folder containing *pyControl_GUI.py* and run the file with the command `python pyControl_GUI.py`.

 If the GUI does not open this is probably because you do not have the required [dependencies](../index.md#dependencies) installed, you should see an error message indicating which dependency could not be loaded.

-### Board does not show up in GUI.
+## Board does not show up in GUI.

 If no pyboards that you connect to the computer show up in the GUI's board select dropdown menu, the problem may be caused by the computers operating system language being set to something other than English.
 This changes the name that pyboards are given in the computers list of connected serial devices, which is used by the GUI to identify connected boards.
 There are two possible ways to fix this problem:

 - Use the Micropython USB drivers rather than the generic windows USB serial device drivers.
 This should ensure that pyboards are listed by the computers operating system as *Pyboard* irrespective of the operating system language.
-Information on how to install the Micropython USB drivers is provided below in section *How to install the Micropython USB drivers*.
+Information on how to install the Micropython USB drivers is provided below in section [Installing Micropython USB drivers](#installing-micropython-usb-drivers).
-#

 - Alternatively, change the computers operating system language to English.

-### Can't connect to acquisition board.
+## Can't connect to acquisition board.

 If the GUI status says 'Connection Failed' when you try to connect to the board, reset the board using the *Reset* button on the breakout board or Micropython microcontroller, then try connecting again.

-### Can't transfer files to pyboard
+## Can't transfer files to pyboard

 If you get a message saying *Error: Unable to transfer file.* this usually means that the filesystem on the pyboard has got corrupted.
 To fix this problem, reset the filesystem by following the instructions [here](https://docs.micropython.org/en/latest/pyboard/tutorial/reset.html#factory-reset-the-filesystem).